 2. Slip a Serum Underneath Your Moisturizer

 To take your hydration to another level, I highly suggest you consider adding a serum for your skin type underneath your moisturizer.
-While it’s an added step, it will take all of 10 seconds to apply it to your face but can dramatically improve the hydration levels in your skin.
+While it’s an added step, it will take all of ten seconds to apply it to your face but can dramatically improve the hydration levels in your skin.
 (Here are seven of my favorite hydrating ingredients.)

 3. Skip the Clay Mask and Treat Your Skin to a Gel-Based One